-As a lover of glam decor, I’m partial to furniture with metallic finishes.
+As a lover of glam decor, I love furniture with metallic finishes.
 But I can’t always find (or afford) the pieces I want in a gold or silver version.
-So I decided to do my own glam furniture makeover by learning how to apply gold leaf.
+So I decided to do my own by learning how to apply gold leaf for this Hollywood Regency bar makeover.
 And it’s much easier than I thought it would be!

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 - Foam brush